 In juries, tenure cases, FDA panels, Federal Open Market Committee meetings, etc. partially informed individuals share an imprimatur to dispassionately arrive at the truth.
 Two key features of the meetings are that (1) the search for truth falls short of certainty since the debate is a costly endeavor for all involved, and (2) the debaters might disagree on the costs of different mistaken decisions.
-This paper develops a new model of debate in which both the length of debate and the wisdom of its decision reflect the debaters’ biases, informativeness, and delay costs.
+This paper develops a simple model of rational debate in which both the length of debate and the wisdom of its decision reflect the debaters’ biases, informativeness, and delay costs.

 We explore costly deliberation by two differentially informed and possibly biased jurors: A hawk Lones and a dove Moritz alternately insist on a verdict until one concedes.
 Their partially aligned preferences give rise to two genres of debate: Lones, say, is intransigent if he wishes to prevail and reach a conviction for any type of Moritz next to concede.
 In contrast, Lones is ambivalent if he wishes that the strongest conceding types of Moritz would push for acquittal.
 We show that both jurors are ambivalent if their biases are small, and both are intransigent if waiting costs are low.
 As Lones grows more hawkish he argues more forcefully for convictions, mitigating wrongful acquittals.
 If dovish Moritz is intransigent, he softens (strategic substitutes), leading to more wrongful convictions.
 But if he is ambivalent, he toughens (strategic complements), and so, surprisingly, Lones’ greater hawkishness reduces both wrongful acquittals and convictions.